betula/node-shared/README.md

 **bind**

-Function decorator for provide container as first parameter in decorated function.
-Signature of function same as container.
+Function decorator for provide container as the first parameter in the decorated function.
+Signature of function same as the `container`.

 ```javascript
 const decorator = bind({ dep1: Dep1, ...}, container({ dep2: Dep2, ...}), ...);